-The story of the Iso Griffo, begins with the Italian born automotive brand, Iso, who started its life as ‘Iso Thermos’ producing heating, venting, and air conditioning products.
+The story of the Iso Grifo begins with the Italian born automotive brand, Iso, who started its life as ‘Iso Thermos’ producing heating, venting, and air conditioning products.

-After the second world war, the founder of Iso, Renzo Rivolta, had a burning desire to manufacture sports cars.
+After the second world war, the founder of the company, Renzo Rivolta, had a burning desire to manufacture sports cars.
 His strong ambition developed into reality with the Iso Grifo.

-The Iso Grifo is a clear example of what the Iso brand stood for – gorgeous Italian design, style, and passion paired with the reliability and power of the small and big block Chevrolet V8 engines.
+The vehicle is a clear example of what the brand stood for – gorgeous Italian design, style, and passion paired with the reliability and power of the small and big block Chevrolet V8 engines.

 To understand what made the Iso Grifo special, we can’t go past the incredible story of the Iso company.

 It all started in 1939 when representatives of the Rivolta family founded the company, Iso Thermos.
 At the time they were mainly engaged in the manufacturing of refrigerators and heating.

 In 1948, Renzo Rivolta (owner and founder of the brand) expanded the brand to include the manufacturing of motorcycles, scooters, and various cargo three- and four-wheelers.
 By 1953, the automotive wing of the company was renamed ISO Autoveicoli.